Cadillac Records: Background

 Leonard Chess was the co-founder of the 1950s American record label Chess Records, located in Chicago, Illinois.
 He ran the legendary company with his brother, Phil, through the 1950s and '60s.
 The label started selling records from the back of Chess' Cadillac, and launched the careers of legendary musical personalities such as blues singers and harmonica and guitar players Little Walter and Muddy Waters, Howlin' Wolf, soul legend Etta James and guitarist singer-songwriters Chuck Berry and Willie Dixon.

 Production

 The screenplay was written by director Darnell Martin.
 The filming of Cadillac Records started in February 2008.
 Filming locations included Louisiana, Mississippi, and New Jersey.
 Martin directed the film, financed by Sony BMG Film.
-Cadillac Records was produced by Andrew Lack and Sofia Sondervan, and co-executive produced by Beyoncé Knowles.
+Cadillac Records was produced by Andrew Lack and Sofia Sondervan, and co-executive produced by Beyoncé.